 The membership, duties, powers and privileges of the Academic Senate are defined by the Standing Orders of the Regents of the University of California.

-The Faculty of the University of California Los Angeles DGSOM is a Committee of the Los Angeles Division and is directly responsible to the Division and subject to its Bylaws.
+The Faculty of the DGSOM at UCLA is a Committee of the Los Angeles Division and is directly responsible to the Division and subject to its Bylaws.
 Except as otherwise provided, the governance of the DGSOM is vested in its Faculty which is authorized to organize, to select its own officers and committees, and to adopt rules for the conduct of its business.

 Membership in the Faculty of the DGSOM is defined by Regent Standing Order 105.1(a) and Division Bylaw 50 (A)(1-4).